dinesh-kushwaha/pypigeon/README.md

 This package can be used for capture PostgreSQL database table event at real time in python scripts.

 ## 🏁 Getting Started <a name = "getting_started"></a>
+- Dependancy & prerequisite
+    - Python >=3.6 should be installed.
+    - "psycopg2==2.9.3"

 - To Start experimenting this package you need to install it.